Andrew Nembhard: National team career

 Nembhard represented Canada in FIBA competition at the U-16, U-17 and U-18 levels.
 In 2019, he made the senior national team for the 2019 FIBA World Cup.
 He was named to Canada's roster for the 2024 Summer Olympics in Paris.

 Personal life

 Nembhard is of Jamaican descent through his father, Claude.
-He has one younger brother, Ryan, who also played basketball at Gonzaga and has signed a two-way contract with the Dallas Mavericks.
+He has one younger brother, Ryan, who also played basketball at Gonzaga and is currently playing for the Atlanta Hawks.